Elmore James discography

 As with most blues artists in the 1950s and early 1960s, James' recordings were originally issued on two-song record singles.
 "Dust My Broom" was first issued by the small Trumpet Records label in 1951.
 Shortly thereafter, James began recording for several larger companies.
 From 1952 to 1956, he recorded for the Bihari brothers, who issued singles on their Meteor, Flair, and Modern labels.
-In 1957, he recorded for Mel London's Chief Records and from 1959 to 1963, for Bobby Robinson's Fire Records.
+In 1957, he recorded for Mel London's Chief Records, and from 1959 to 1963, for Bobby Robinson's Fire Records.
 In 1953 and again in 1960, James also recorded some songs that appeared on Checker/Chess Records.
 He also played guitar on several recordings by other artists, including J. T. Brown, Big Joe Turner, Little Johnny Jones, and Junior Wells.

 In 1960, the Biharis released the compilation, Blues After Hours, on their budget Crown label, which was the only album released during James' career.
-After his death in 1963, his former companies began re-issuing a number of his singles on subsidiaries and leasing them out to other companies.
+After his death in 1963, his former record companies began re-issuing a number of his singles on subsidiaries and leasing them out to other companies.
 These various labels also began releasing numerous compilation albums, often with significant overlap in song selection.
 With the advent of compact discs, this trend continued.
 However, some box sets have appeared that collect most or all of James' recordings for a particular label or time period.
 The Chess, Capricorn, and Virgin America/Flair collections also include some previously unreleased material and alternate takes.